What’s it like to live as a Chevening Scholar in UK accommodation?

 Private halls

-This type of accommodation should be very similar to university halls except that they might have extra leisure spaces, such as a gym and a communal area with snooker tables and TV.
-Something to note if you want to watch TV, make sure you have a TV licence!
-People who live in the UK require a TV licence in order to watch UK television channels.
+This type of accommodation should be very similar to university halls except that they might have extra leisure spaces, such as a gym and a communal area with snooker tables and a TV.

-Both university halls and private halls sometimes have a communal area near the main reception, around this area it can often have vending machines or just a place for you to relax.
-For laundry, there will often be a laundrette in your halls of residence where you will have to pay per wash – this can vary from around £4-£7.
+Both university halls and private halls sometimes have a communal area near the main reception, for you to relax and socialise with other other students.
+For laundry, there will often be a launderette in your halls of residence where you will have to pay to use the washing machines.

-Some halls do have cleaners that may come in every fortnight to clean your flat, but again this depends on the accommodation you choose.
+Some halls do have cleaners, but this depends on the accommodation you choose.
 It is best to negotiate with your housemates/flatmates and come up with a cleaning rota to keep things organised!

 Private rentals

 Private rentals are managed by private landlords or letting agencies.
-These are often houses and depending on who you rent from, you may need to pay separately for electricity, water bills, and council tax.
-In these houses, you are less likely to have an ensuite; it is more common for a house to only have one ensuite bedroom – this will also mean that the rent you pay will be higher for this bedroom.
+These are often houses which you will share with other students.
+Depending on who you rent from, you may need to pay separately for electricity, water bills, and council tax.
+In these houses, you are less likely to have an ensuite bathroom; it is more common for a house to only have one bedroom with an ensuite bathroom – this will also mean that the rent you pay will be higher for this bedroom.

 Chevening is unable to help you find accommodation, but we advise you to be cautious when signing rental contracts for private properties and take the time to consider the people you are renting with, as well as the reputation of the letting agency.